What Is Ethereum? The Complete Guide to the World's Programmable Blockchain

 Every smart contract execution, token transfer, or NFT mint requires ETH for gas fees.
 This creates constant demand for ETH beyond speculation—developers and users need it to operate.
 Unlike tokens built on Ethereum, ETH is native to the protocol itself.

-Since The Merge in 2022, ETH holders can stake their coins to help validate transactions and earn rewards (currently around 3-4% annually).
+Since The Merge in 2022, ETH holders can stake their coins to help validate transactions and earn rewards (currently 2.8-3.2% annually as record staking participation has diluted individual returns).
 Staking requires 32 ETH to run your own validator, but liquid staking services allow participation with any amount.

 ETH is also widely used as collateral in DeFi protocols, enabling borrowing, lending, and leveraged trading.
 Its role as 'pristine collateral' mirrors how US Treasuries function in traditional finance.